-Dr. B.S.
-CHAUHAN, J.
+DR. B.S.
+CHAUHAN, J. 1.
 Having had the advantage of going through the lucid and elaborately discussed judgment of my esteemed brother Justice Swatanter Kumar, I feel encouraged to contribute to this pronouncement in my own humble way on the precious issues of liberty and freedom, guaranteed to our citizens as fundamental rights under the Constitution and the possible lawful restrictions that can be imposed for curtailing such rights.
-The legality of the order passed under Section 144 Cr.P.C. by the Assistant Commissioner of Police, Kamla proceedings to find out as to whether the said order is in conformity with the provisions of Section 144 Cr.P.C. read with Section 134 thereof and the Delhi Police Standing Order 309.
+The legality of the order passed under Section 144 Cr.P.C. by the Assistant Commissioner of Police, Kamla Market, Central District, Delhi is also subject to legal scrutiny by me in these proceedings to find out as to whether the said order is in conformity with the G provisions of Section 144 Cr.P.C. read with Section 134 thereof and the Delhi Police Standing Order 309.